-Referring to the overlapping of your pinky, or fifth, toe.
-This is typically the most common scenario and is often a result of tight shoes smushing the outside toe against the others.
+Referring to the overlapping of your pinky, or fifth toe, this is typically the most common scenario and is often a result of tight shoes smushing the outside toe against the others.

-Another super common condition that is also typically caused by tight shoes.
+Another super common condition that is also typically caused or aggravated by tight shoes.
 Initially, friction from the shoe will cause a bunion to form, taking away space from the second toe and, in turn, causing the big toe to overlap.

 Improperly fitting footwear that is either too tight or doesn't provide enough flex can cause your toes to overlap.
 The restrictive nature of a too-tight shoe crams your toes together, giving them little room to flex as needed.

-A bunion can form due to arthritis, wearing shoes that are too narrow, or genetics.
+A bunion can form due to arthritis, wearing shoes that are too narrow, poor movement mechanics, or genetics.
 Bunions, sometimes painful in nature, happen when the big toe is pushed toward the second toe.
 While initially a bunion might not present a problem, eventually the bunion can cause the toe to overlap, causing more serious and painful issues later on.